-Fantasy Football auctions get your blood flowing and are much more intense than a regular straight draft.
+A Fantasy Football auction can get your blood flowing and they are much more intense than regular straight drafts.
 If you haven’t tried one — or if you haven’t done one in a while — get on it!
-Now, they even have auctions on Fantasy sites like ESPN and CBSSports.com, which we’ll get into.
+Now, they even have auctions on Fantasy sites like ESPN, MyFantasyLeague.com and CBSSports.com, which we’ll get into.
 This article is meant to help you in those Fantasy auctions, as well as ones you do live and in person.

 Have you ever gone to an estate sale?
-Where a speedy-talking auctioneer sells pieces of furniture and antiques one by one to the highest bidders?
-If you have, you most likely walked out of there with an elephant table, an Ugly Dickshot baseball card and a pair of bookends from the 1920s.
+Where a speed-talking auctioneer sells pieces of furniture, collectibles and antiques one by one to the highest bidders?
+If you have, you most likely walked out of there with an elephant table, an Ugly Dickshot baseball card and a single bookend from 1954.

 Fantasy Football auction strategies are much different (and more fun!) than straight drafts –- especially if you are doing a live, in-person auction rather than online.
 Several services are offering auctions, like MyFantasyLeague.com, as a way to fill your rosters, and while it can be more convenient to do it online, it’s definitely not as fun as in person.